-If an employee has an accident at work, is injured, and the incident arose due to negligence, the employee will have a legal right to seek a remedy.
+If an employee has an accident at work, is injured, and the incident arose due to negligence, the employee will have a legal right to seek a remedy and commence a workplace injury claim*.

 What often happens in cases of this nature, is an employer is of the opinion no negligence arose and the employee was the creator of his/her own misfortune, while the employee believes that the employer had, for example, no or inadequate safety measures in place, an obvious hazard existed, a dangerous work practice was in place, and negligence arose.